 Karen Robbins, M.D., is a board-certified allergist, immunologist and pediatrician.
 She is also the director of the education program for medical students, residents and fellows within the Allergy and Immunology division at Children’s National Health System.

 Dr. Robbins has a strong interest in food allergies, nutrition and the growth of young children.
 She is a native Midwesterner who currently calls Washington, D.C., home.
-Spending time with her family and her young daughter are the most important things in her life.
+Spending time with her family and young daughter are the most important things in her life.
 When not at work, Dr. Robbins enjoys the outdoors, planning meals and cooking (often allergy and/or vegetarian-friendly), tennis, traveling and bird-watching.